titumozammel/5r-cascade-framework/README.md

 ### Important

-The decision tree is a **decision hierarchy**, not a requirement that every intervention must perform five separate actions.
+The tree represents a **decision hierarchy**.

+It does not require every case to pass mechanically through all five Rs.

 ---